alphagov/govuk-design-system/src/styles/images/index.md

   classes: "app-tag"
 }) }}

-### New WCAG 2.2 criteria might affect how you use images
+### New WCAG 2.2 criteria affects how you use images

 To meet the new Web Content Accessibility Guidelines (WCAG) 2.2 criteria, [make sure any icons and images used in links meet the minimum target size](/styles/images/#wcag-icon-focus).
 This is to make sure users can easily interact with the link.
 {% endset %}